dwolters/pandoc-http/README.md

 provide a mapping of Pandoc type identifiers to common [media types](https://en.wikipedia.org/wiki/Media_type), and wrap everything in a docker container, so that it can be easily used/deployed.

-**WARNING**: Currently, the docker image is quite big (> 2gb).
-We will try to make it smaller but it requires a lot of latex dependencies.
-Due to the size it takes a while to build/download and verify the checksum of the image.

 ## API
 The API only allows POST requests.
 The data to be converted must be passed in the request body.
 The header field `Content-Type` specifies